zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

   * Slice Include Path

     Set the list of directories to search for included Slice files (-I option).

-The checkbox for each path controls whether the path is passed to the -I option as an absolute path, or as a path relative to the project directory.
+    The checkbox for each path specifies whether the path should be relative to the project directory or an absolute path.
+Note that paths that use environment variables are not changed by this feature.

   * DLL Export Symbol (C++ only)